vgurianov/uml-sp/docs/case_studies/newton/newton.md

 f = p-> doImpact (f); // p - the point particle f = headOfList-> something-> doImpact(f); // massive body
 ```
-The move() method define a motion of particles.<br/>
+The *move()* method define a motion of particles.<br/>
 **Newton's first law.** To solve the isotachy problem, we used a somewhat modified theory of mechanical motion in discrete space-time, proposed by Beck in 1929 [8, P.28].
 The essence of this theory is as follows.
-A moving point particle has some stock of motion, which in our case is modeling by a linked list from Jump instances.
+A moving point particle has some stock of motion, which in our case is modeling by a linked list from *Jump* instances.
 The faster particles have a longer list.
-The move() method of the AbstractTreeNode class executes a single jump (*replace (b, p)* method), after which the list is reduced by one position (the "Exist" Run() method of the TreeLeaf class).
+The *move()* method of the *AbstractTreeNode* class executes a single jump (*replace (b, p)* method), after which the list is reduced by one position (the *«Exist»Run()* method of the *TreeLeaf* class).
 If the list is exhausted, the particle is deactivating and will no longer move.
-The move() method is called many times, so that all the particles finish moving.
-The call() loop is organized as a linked list of the Temp class instances.
+The *move()* method is called many times, so that all the particles finish moving.
+The call loop is organized as a linked list of the *Temp* class instances.
 In detail, this mechanism is discuses in [1].
 <p><img src="fig4.png" alt="" /></p>
 Figure 4.
-Activity move()<br/>
+Activity *move()*<br/>

 The *doImpact()* method.<br/>
 The *doImpact()* method simulate act of external force to mechanical system and call *absorb()* and *getListOfSkip()* methods.
 Both methods are abstract methods.
 The *absorb()* method simulate deformation of system and defined to concrete classes.
 The *AbstractTreeNode* partly define *doImpact()* method.
 It is *getListOfSkip()* method.
 The *getListOfSkip()* method return mass of mechanical system and expresses property of additivity of mass.

 The Newton three laws must supplement by yet two propositions.<br/>
 **Collision**.
 To resolve the collision situation, in the *AbstractTreeNode* class (in *replace (b, p)* method) defined the *bump()* method .
 The method is virtual and can substitute in descendants of the *AbstractTreeNode* class.
 If a method of the *AbstractTreeNode* class is caused by then it is an absolutely elastic collision.<br/>
 **Disintegration**.
-The AbstractTreeNode class defines a private field hasStableState.
+The *AbstractTreeNode* class defines a private field *hasStableState*.
 If this field is false, the system self-destructs.
 This field can be changed by the procedure *stabilize()*, which can be substituted in descendants of the *AbstractTreeNode* class.
 If the *AbstractTreeNode* method is caused by then the field is set to true.

 ##### Newton's universe
 The “TreeRoot” frame define “Newton's universe” concept.
-The TreeRoot class specifies the initial and boundary conditions.
+The *TreeRoot* class specifies the initial and boundary conditions.

 ### 2. Epistemology partition